MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/overview.md

   **PackageManagement** preinstalled.

   > [!IMPORTANT]
-  > This version of PowerShellGet has a limited features and must be updated to work properly with
+  > The 1.0.0.1 version of PowerShellGet has limited features and must be updated to work properly
-  > the PowerShell Gallery.
+  > with the PowerShell Gallery.
 To be supported, you must update to the latest version.
 For upgrade
   > instructions, see [Installing PowerShellGet on Windows][03].

 - **PowerShell 6.0.0** shipped with **PowerShellGet** 1.6.0 and **PackageManagement** 1.1.7.